 The annual Parade of Boats was held today at Nick's Lake House.
 All proceeds benefit the Lake Harmony Fire Company and Lake Harmony Rescue Squad.
 Thanks to all the organizers and all of the patrons who supported the event.

 Lake Harmony Fire Company conducted training exercises today at a house ready for demolition.
 Scenarios included hose line advancement, search and rescue, forcible entry, and breaching walls.

 Wednesday, August 6, 2014

 A single ATV went off of the highway on Route 940 just past the Wawa and crashed.
 The driver was seriously injured and Medevac was dispatched for a flight.
 Rescue 17 took the LZ at the Mountain Laurel Hotel helipad.

 Units were dispatched for a rescue at Hawk Falls in the Hickory Run State Park.
 All three companies and Penn 2 were on scene with their all terrain vehicles.
 The victim was at the falls with an injury to the leg.
 He was transported by stokes to the bridge where he was transferred to the ATV.

 Monday, August 4, 2014

 Units were dispatched tonight for a vehicle fire on Interstate 80 at the 278.1 East.
 Engine 17 arrived on scene first with a fully involved van fire.
 Crews lead off with two 1 3/4" lines and were making good headway when they encountered a large deposit of magnesium in the drivers compartment.
 The nozzle man was thrown from the vehicle from the blast.
-He was treated on scene by Lake Harmony Ambulance.
+He was treated on scene by Lake Harmony Ambulance for burns to his neck.
 A third protection line was pulled off of Tanker 17, which was also supplying the engine.
 Kidder Fire company assisted with manpower.
 Albrightsville was recalled.